Small-business owners: Receive free advice at Small Business Advisory Day

 Receive free advice

-Great advice like this is waiting for you at Small Business Advisory Day, which is 9 - 4 p.m.
+Great advice like this is waiting for you at Small Business Advisory Day, 9 a.m. - 4 p.m.
 Aug.
-29. Sign up today for your 30-minute session with a certified public accountant.
+22. Sign up today for your 30-minute session with a certified public accountant by visiting www.mncpa.org/sbad

 Topics: MNCPA Programs & Activities